GuruMachanica/Game_Emulator/README.md

-# 🚀 Retro Launcher Ultimate: Your Gateway to Classic Gaming!
+# 🚀 Game Emulator: Your Gateway to Classic Gaming!

 > **Rediscover your favorite retro games with a modern, sleek, and highly customizable launcher.** Inspired by Steam Big Picture, Retro Launcher Ultimate transforms your game collection into an immersive, easy-to-navigate experience.
 Built with Python and PyQt5, it intelligently organizes your ROMs, fetches stunning cover art, and seamlessly launches your preferred emulators, all wrapped in a smooth, animated interface.